evmcnb/quartz/content/Pearls/Diabetic neuropathy.md

 The breaking down of bones, muscles and joints due to nerve damage.
 Loss of pain sensation leads to increased mechanical stress and repeated joint injury, swelling, instability and deformity.

+## Management

+First-line treatment: amitriptyline, duloxetine, gabapentin or pregabalin
+- if the first-line drug treatment does not work try one of the other 3 drugs
+- tramadol may be used as 'rescue therapy' for exacerbations of neuropathic pain
+- topical capsaicin may be used for localised neuropathic pain (e.g. post-herpetic neuralgia)
+- pain management clinics may be useful in patients with resistant problems